PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ### Enforce gdbinit Integrity

-It turns out that running `idf.py openocd gdb` not only reads from `gdbinit` -- it also overwrites it with the contents shown earlier.
+It turns out that running `idf.py openocd gdb` not only reads from `gdbinit` -- it also overwrites it with the default contents shown earlier.
 This means the changes we just made will be overwritten when we try to run GDB.

 Luckily, there is a simple way to fix this.
 Open a new terminal, change into the `build` directory, and copy `gdbinit` to a new file: